 \textbf{Metamorphic Testing for Multimodal Software.} Multimodal tasks refer to those that involve multiple modalities such as image, video, text, and audio~\cite{multimodalSurvey}.
 These tasks include IC, Audio Speech Recognition (ASR), Image-Text Retrieval (ITR), and Visual Question Answering (VQA).
-Yu et al. propose MetaIC~\cite{MetaIC_Pinjia} and ROME~\cite{ROME_Pinjia} which adopt MT for testing IC systems.
-Ji et al. propose ASRTest~\cite{ASRTest} which applies characteristics mutation, noise injection, and reverberation simulation on speeches to test ASR.
-Yuan et al. propose MetaVQA~\cite{MetaVQA} which simultaneously transforms the input images and questions.
-MetaVQA transforms an image with its question to one or a set of sub-images and sub-questions to test VQA.
+Yu et al. proposed MetaIC~\cite{MetaIC_Pinjia} and ROME~\cite{ROME_Pinjia} that adopted MT for testing IC systems.
+Ji et al. proposed ASRTest~\cite{ASRTest} that applied characteristics mutation, noise injection, and reverberation simulation on speeches to test ASR.
+Yuan et al. proposed MetaVQA~\cite{MetaVQA} which simultaneously transforms the input images and questions.
+MetaVQA transformed an image with its question to one or a set of sub-images and sub-questions to test VQA.
 Our work involves aligning the objects in visual and textual modalities to facilitate checking the changes in the described object after image transformation.
 This enables us to design effective MRs for testing multi-modal IC tasks.